Teaching Your Child About Safe Driving This Winter

 Here are some ideas to get you started with teaching your child about safe driving this winter:

 Writing Down Priorities

 It can be hard organizing and clearly defining all the precautions your teens’ drivers should be taking during the winter months.
-One smart move could be to simply sit down with your teen and work together to write down all the important factors you want them to remember.
+One smart move could be simply sitting down with your teen and working together to write down all the important factors you want them to remember.
 A great list to get you started could include some safe driving tips such as: